wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.2.2 =
+* [Note] The new Export add-on has been released!
+* [New] You can now refresh the Right Now panel without reloading the entire page
+* [Update] Minor cosmetic changes in the CSS
+* [Fix] A bug was affecting the display of the 'Right Now' panel when Async Mode was enabled (thank you, [psn](http://wordpress.org/support/topic/right-now-stat-dissapear))
+* [Fix] Improved filters' behavior (thank you, [GermanKiwi](http://wordpress.org/support/topic/filtering-user-agents-and-tracking-downloads))

 = 3.2.1 =
 * [Note] [JSDelivr](http://www.jsdelivr.com/network.php), our CDN partners, have upgraded their network, which is now faster and more reliable than ever
-* [Note] You've been asking for it!
+* [Note] You've been asking for it, and we've listened!
 The Export premium add-on is coming, stay tuned...
 * [Update] Reinforced the plugin's controls on the database structure, and improved error handling for some rare issues that could arise (thank you, Vera)
 * [Update] Improved the new Add-ons screens, by listing both premium and free extensions, and by consolidating Add-ons settings under one single page
 * [Fix] We addressed a bug that was resetting all the settings on deactivation/reactivation (thank you, [Jeremy](http://wordpress.org/support/topic/deactivatereactivate-plugin-resets-its-settings))